-The Florence School of Regulation (FSR) and the Council of European Energy Regulators (CEER) are proud to announce the 7th edition of our joint course “Introduction to Fundamentals of Energy Regulation”.
-This year the course will be held online on 20-29 April 2021.
-The course will also include an “offline” week (12-16 April 2021) for participants to familiarise with the online platform and the preparatory material for the course.
+The Florence School of Regulation (FSR) and the Council of European Energy Regulators (CEER) are proud to announce the 8th edition of our joint course “Introduction to Fundamentals of Energy Regulation”.
+This year the course will be held online on 28 March-06 April 2022.
+The course will also include an “offline” week (18-25 March 2022) for participants to familiarise with the online platform and the preparatory material for the course.
 The CEER-FSR course is focused on explaining the fundamentals of EU energy policy and regulation, building on similar successful courses held in previous years.

 The course is specifically designed for participants from National Regulatory Agencies, European Institutions, other public authorities and non-member regulators looking for an introduction to, and a comprehensive overview of EU energy regulatory principles and practice.
 Only representatives/staff from these categories are allowed to participate.

 The joint CEER-FSR training “Introduction to Fundamentals of Energy Regulation” is focused on explaining the fundamentals of EU energy policy and regulation, building on similar successful courses held in previous years.
 The course’s main target group is newer staff members within National Regulatory Authorities (NRAs), European Institutions and other public authorities.

 The CEER-FSR course will comprehensively explain the key aspects of EU electricity and gas regulation, including the latest developments, both theory and practice, across the energy cost chain from wholesale markets through to networks and retail issues.
 Attendees will be provided with a clear understanding of the economic and legal frameworks that have developed in European energy regulation, including an explanation of the main institutions and participants involved.

 The course brings together the FSR’s rigorous academic understanding of regulatory principles along with the CEER’s senior regulatory practical knowledge and expertise.
 By combining academic groundings and practical on-the-job regulatory experience, the course seeks to build the operational understanding, capacity and tools for newer staff members of NRAs, European Institutions and other public authorities, which they can then apply in their work.

 Course Directors: Ilaria Conti, Head of FSR Gas Area and Koen Locquet, CREG Acting President.